Top 7 Ways for Designing Voice-User Interfaces

 6. Keep it simple and clear

-The system will respond by saying “The weather in San Francisco, California today, December 20, 2021, is 12 Celsius, sunny and winding 3 km/h” or “12 Celsius, it’s cold and windy outside.
+“The weather in San Francisco, California today, December 20, 2026, is 12 Celsius, sunny and winding 3 km/h” versus “12 Celsius—it’s cold and windy outside.
 Wear a coat.”
-This second response is simpler and more clear for users.
+The second version is shorter, clearer, and far more actionable.

 Also read: Crypto Gets Bloody: 231 Physical Attacks Signal Dark Turn in Web3 Security